keneek/cs-grub/README.md

 Note: popular languages for programming native chain or parachain (like Polkadot) requires knowledge of [Substrate](https://substrate.io/), [Rust](https://www.rust-lang.org/), [Node](https://nodejs.org/en/), and [Solidity](https://docs.soliditylang.org/en/v0.8.11/).
 We'll also be including those references when Python libraries are non-performant or not available.

 ## 👾 Web3 / Blockchain
-### 💭 Organizations
-- [Web3 Foundation](https://web3.foundation/) - Research and development for organizations and teams building applications for web3.

 ### 👩‍🏭 [Rust](https://www.rust-lang.org/)
 Since Subtrate is built on Rust, using it requires working knowledge of the language.
 Below are some resources to get things going.